-While the primary purpose of the strategic plan is to guide the agency's management activities, it also provides a means to communicate with people inside and outside the agency.
+Strategic plans are a communication tool.
+While the primary purpose of the strategic plan is to guide the agency's management activities, it's also a means to communicate with people inside and outside the agency.
 Within an agency, a strategic plan can give employees a sense of shared purpose and motivation by clearly articulating agency values and goals.
 Employees will know how their work contributes to success.
 Strategic plan objectives can be aligned with employee performance and development, one of the key factors in successful performance management.

-Decision makers, budget and policy analysts, auditors, stakeholder groups and the public read strategic plans to learn about an agency's purpose and work activities, its opportunities and challenges, strategic direction, and how it measures success.
+Decision makers, budget and policy analysts, auditors, stakeholder groups, and the public read strategic plans to learn about an agency's purpose and work activities, its opportunities and challenges, strategic direction, and how it measures success.
 If your strategic plan is clear and complete, you may be able to avoid preparing duplicate information for your audiences.